Nstrzelczyk/Nstrzelczyk/README.md

 - http://www.linkedin.com/learning/python-data-structures-stacks-queues-and-deques
 - http://www.linkedin.com/learning/programming-foundations-data-structures-2
 - http://www.linkedin.com/learning/python-xml-json-and-the-web
 - books:
+- "Automate the Boring Stuff with Python: Practical Programming for Total Beginners", Al Sweigart
+- "Python for Data Analysis: Data Wrangling with Pandas, NumPy, and IPython", Wes McKinney
+- "Web Scraping with Python: Collecting More Data from the Modern Web", Ryan Mitchell
 # 📫 How to reach me?
-- Email is on my GiHub Homepage
+- Email is on my GitHub Homepage

 <!---
 Nstrzelczyk/Nstrzelczyk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.